-Northeast Florida Congressman John Rutherford [R-FL-4] has introduced a bill June 5, 2019, that would require the U.S. Department of Veterans Affairs to provide service dogs to military veterans diagnosed with post-traumatic stress disorder (PTSD).
-It’s called the Puppies Assisting Wounded Service Members (PAWS) Act of 2019.
+Northeast Florida Congressman John Rutherford [R-FL-4] has introduced a bill on February 11, 2021, that would require the U.S. Department of Veterans Affairs to provide service dogs to military veterans diagnosed with post-traumatic stress disorder (PTSD).
+It’s called the Puppies Assisting Wounded Service Members (PAWS) Act.

 If passed, the PAWS Act would require the Department of Veterans Affairs to carry out a five-year program to provide grants to nonprofit organizations that provide service dogs to veterans who suffer from the post-traumatic stress disorder.